tapascript/40-days-of-javascript/day-02/README.md

 ## **🎯 Goal of This Lesson**

-- Welcome to the "40 Days of JavaScript" series!
-- How to follow the progress tracker?
-- What is JavaScript, and why should you learn it?
+- What is Variable?
-- Setting up your development environment (VS Code, browser, and Node.js).
-- Writing and running your first JavaScript code.
+- How to visialize variables?
+- How Variables get stored?
-- Loading JavaScript in different ways (`async`, `defer`).
+- JavaScript Data Types
-- Quick roadmap of what’s coming in this series.
-- Task and How to Submit
+- How JavaScript sees code?

 ## 🫶 Support
 Liked it?
 It takes months of hard work to create quality content and present to you.
 You can show your support to me with a STAR(⭐) to this repository.